natethegreate/hent-AI/README.md

 Executable:

-* Install from the links above
+* Install from the links directly above

-* Extract to some folder
+* Extract the downloaded file to some folder

 * Follow Install_and _tutorial for more

 Code: